Jake-Mok-Nelson/kubernetes-course/README.md

    - What are DaemonSets?
    - Use cases for DaemonSets

-2. Managing Node-Level Services
-   - Running monitoring agents
-   - Logging collectors with DaemonSets

-3. Deploying Network Infrastructure
-   - Load balancers and network proxies
-   - Networking policies with DaemonSets
+2. What are Configmaps?
+- Use cases for Configmaps
+- How to use ConfigMaps

 **Activities:**
 - Practical examples of using DaemonSets for node-level services and network infrastructure.
+- Configuration of a pod with ConfigMaps

 ---